Understanding the Issue

 |802.11ac (5Ghz)||430+Mbps||80+ ft|

 As later generations of WiFi technology offered enhanced data rates, their operating range decreased.
-As more power is used to enable a greater deal of bandwidth, the signal range is diminished.
+As more power is used to enable a greater amount of bandwidth, the signal range is diminished.
 This would explain why a single access point cannot provide adequate coverage for a large home, especially in ancillary areas like yards, garages, and basements.
-With the vast majority of access points operating on 802.11g, effective range is, at best 200 ft (before you factor for any of the above sources of interference).
+With the vast majority of access points operating on 802.11g, effective range is at best 200 ft (before you factor for any of the above sources of interference).
 In actual use, most home access points are capable of providing a network to a handful of devices over a large condominium or a small home.
 Larger applications may require multiple access points and newer technology (such as 802.11ac) to expand the coverage and performance of the network.

 The latest WiFi Protocol, 802.11ac, operates exclusively on 5Ghz and should experience much less interference, as the 5GHz space is less congested.
 Furthermore, 802.11ac offers beamforming in which the signal from the router is focused towards the client connection (unlike the above diagram where the signal is a 360 degree bubble from the access point).
 To access the enhanced speed, range, and features like beamforming, you must be using not only an 802.11ac access point, but also 802.11ac clients.
 As 802.11ac is still a newly certified standard it is not built into most devices on the market today.
 Over time, 802.11ac access points will drop in cost and the technology will become the default in client devices.